Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Discussion and application

+\textbf{(i) Computational surrogate for large tables.} Exact computation of Fisher's $p$-value can be demanding for large sample sizes or for larger $m$ and $n$ (even when $m$ and $n$ are moderate), because the $p$-value is a tail sum over many feasible tables \cite{r12}.
+Theorem~\ref{th3} shows that, on the logarithmic scale and for fixed $m,n$, $-(1/N)\log P_F$ is well-approximated by $MI$, with a discrepancy of order $\log N/N$.
+Thus, $MI$ provides a fast proxy for the \emph{exponential rate} of $P_F$ when $N$ is large, which may be useful for screening or for benchmarking dependence across many tables.

+\textbf{(ii) Information-theoretic interpretation of significance.} The relations in Theorems~1--3 imply that $-(1/N)\log(p\text{-value})$ can be interpreted as an information-like quantity (in nats per observation).
+In particular, smaller $p$-values correspond to larger information exchange, while the factor $N$ explains how evidence accumulates with sample size.

+\textbf{(iii) Comparing dependence across sample sizes.} A well-known feature of classical $p$-values is that, for any fixed nonzero dependence, $p$-values tend to decrease as $N$ increases.
+Our results make this scaling explicit: in the fixed-margin setting, $P_F$ decays roughly like $\exp(-N\cdot MI)$ up to a polynomial factor.
+This reinforces the role of $MI$ as a stable effect-size measure for comparing dependence across studies with different sample sizes, while still allowing significance to be recovered on the exponential scale.

+\textbf{(iv) Model-based $p$-values for MI under maximum entropy.} Mutual information is often used as a dependence measure but is not itself a significance statement.
+In the maximum-entropy baseline setting, Theorem~\ref{th2} yields the explicit calibration $P_{N\cdot MI}=e^{-N\cdot MI}$, providing a direct model-based tail-probability interpretation of an observed $MI$.

+\textbf{(v) Combining evidence via meta-analysis.} Because the logarithm of a $p$-value is additive across independent studies, the exponential-rate viewpoint suggests natural ways to combine evidence from multiple datasets.
+In Section~6 we illustrated two such strategies: pooling contingency tables with comparable measurement conditions (Section~6.1) and combining studies with heterogeneous measurement error via a meta-analytic conversion on the probability scale (Section~6.2).
+The present results justify these procedures on the logarithmic scale by linking $-\log(p\text{-value})$ to $N\cdot MI$ up to $O(\log N)$ corrections.

+\textbf{Scope and limitations.} Theorem~\ref{th3} is proved for fixed $m,n$ as $N\to\infty$; understanding regimes where $m$ and/or $n$ grow with $N$, or obtaining sharp polynomial prefactors beyond the logarithmic scale, are natural directions for future work.

-Using these approaches, the equivalence principle of the $p$-value and MI integrates probability theory and information theory, and we expect it to contribute to fundamental developments in many scientific fields. \textbf{Acknowledgments.} We are grateful to A. Takemura and T. Okada for valuable comments.
+\begin{acks}[Acknowledgments] We are grateful to T. Okada for valuable comments.
 We thank A. Goto for helpful advice about numerical examples.
-We thank Edanz \\ (https://www.edanz.com/ac) for editing a draft of this manuscript.
+We thank Edanz \\ (https://www.edanz.com/ac) for editing a draft of this manuscript. \end{acks}